farhadahmed/skillspire-full-stack-javascript-curriculum/README.md

 ## Student Requirements for Passing

-* Cannot miss more than 5 total days of class
+* Cannot miss more than 3 total days of class (Instructor can make exceptions)
-* Cannot miss more than 3 consecutive days
+* Cannot miss more than 2 consecutive days
 * Must receive minimum of 7/10 on each individual assignment
 * Must have a completed application which they present at the end of the course.
 If a student cannot attend the last day, arrangements must be made with the instructor to present on a different day.
 * Must pass final whiteboard interview

+## Tools Students Need

 ## Structure of each day
+* Take attendance at some point during each class and enter it in Canvas
 * Once you introduce JS, every day should start with a "knowledge check" - an algorithm question to improve student skills.
 This should never be more than 30 minutes.
 	* Start of super simple.
 Remember that most of your students never wrote a line of code before.
 	* As students advance, take question ideas from leetcode, codewars, and similar sites.